-Kinfo supports most US brokers including the big brokerages such as Robinhood, Interactive brokers, TradeSation, TD Ameritrade, Fidelity, E* Trade, Ally and Charles Schwab.
+Kinfo supports most US brokers including the big brokerages such Interactive brokers, TradeSation, TD Ameritrade and a number of niche day trading brokers such as Cobra, Guardian, SuccessTrader & CenterPoint.
 We are continuously adding support for new brokers and the goal is to support all brokers in the US.

 How does it work?

-- Kinfo never see, store or have access to your credentials
+- Kinfo NEVER see, store or have access to your real broker credentials

-- All communication between the app, kinfo, XXX and the broker uses bank-level 256-bit encryption
+- All communication between the app, kinfo, and brokers uses bank-level 256-bit encryption

 - The token used by kinfo can only be used to read data, never make changes or execute trades